 The UNCITRAL Model Law does not contain any provisions on disclosure of documents by a party to the other parties and/or the arbitrator, privilege, use of witness statements or cross-examination.
 These aspects are all subject to the parties’ agreement and, failing agreement, to the discretion of the tribunal to conduct the arbitration as it considers appropriate.

-As previously mentioned, there are several administering bodies based in South Africa, each of which has their own procedural rules.
+As previously mentioned, there are several administering bodies based in South Africa, each of which has its own procedural rules.
 For example, where parties have agreed that their dispute will be administered by AFSA (one of the most prevalent South African arbitration institutions) and the arbitration is an international arbitration, AFSA’s International Rules would apply.
-These rules provide the following in relation to the procedural approach to the collection and submission of evidence:
+These rules provide that the arbitral tribunal may conduct the proceedings in any such manner as it deems appropriate.
+This includes, among other things, upon the application of any party or upon its own initiative, but in either case only after giving the parties a reasonable opportunity to state their views, the power by the arbitral tribunal to:

 It is also common in South African-seated arbitrations for parties to agree to apply the South African Uniform Rules of Court, subject to certain agreed adjustments.
 In the event that the South African Uniform Rules of Court are utilised, Rule 35, pertaining to discovery, will ensure that the parties make full and complete discovery of all relevant documents and recordings pertaining to the case.
 Relevance is an elastic concept, which is ascertained with regard to the background and nature of the dispute in question.